PaperMC/docs/docs/paper/how-to/anti-xray.md

 refer to the Anti-Xray section of the
 [Per-World Configuration Reference](../reference/paper-per-world-configuration.md#anti-xray).

-Anti-Xray has two different modes. `engine-mode: 1` replaces specified ores (`hidden-blocks`) with other "fake" blocks (`replacement-blocks`), typically stone or similar.
-In contrast, `engine-mode: 2` is designed to replace many default blocks, such as stone or deepslate, with "fake" ores, preventing real ores from being located.
+Anti-Xray has two different modes. `engine-mode: 1` replaces specified blocks (`hidden-blocks`) with other "fake" blocks, `stone`, `netherrack`, or `end_stone` based on the dimension.
+In contrast, `engine-mode: 2` will replace specified `replacement` blocks with the `hidden-blocks`.
+By creating so many fake `hidden-blocks`, it is impossible to locate the real blocks.

 The following images[^1] show how each mode will look for a player using Xray with the recommended configuration in both the overworld and nether.